-1. shown in the text of your assignment each time it is used (the in-text reference)
+1. Each reference must be shown in the text of your assignment each time it is used (the in-text reference)

-2. listed once in the reference list at the end of the assignment.
+2. Each reference must be listed once in the reference list at the end of the assignment.
 This listing has full details so that your reader can find the reference.

-3. A reference must be included every time you use someone else’s ideas or information.
+3. References must be included every time you use someone else’s ideas or information.
 When you:

 Harvard UniSA referencing resources and guides

 Use the Harvard UniSA referencing system as explained in the UniSA resources.
 See: